-Comment: Nelson Mandela has said, "Sometimes strident, often tender, never afraid and seldom without humour, Desmond Tutu's voice will always be the voice of the voiceless."
+Nelson Mandela once said, "Sometimes strident, often tender, never afraid and seldom without humour, Desmond Tutu's voice will always be the voice of the voiceless."

 One of the enduring memories of the struggle to end apartheid is Tutu's high-pitched yet melodious voice admonishing the regime and the world to end the discrimination.
 The resistance was often brutal but Tutu retained a lightness to his approach.
 He always preserved his moral authority and personal integrity and always extended a hand of forgiveness and reconciliation.
 The Truth and Reconciliation Commission has become the model for other communities around the world trying to heal the fractures of social injustice.